 ♥ Cry out to God – Most of us are unable to release deep-seated hurt and respond supernaturally (love people who have hurt us) without divine intervention.

-♥ Wrestle with the truth (if necessary) – Don’t bow to the pain.
-Don’t let the anger from your hurt soothe your pain.
+♥ Wrestle with the pain – Don’t succumb to the pain.
+Don’t let your anger soothe the pain.
 If you find yourself struggling to forgive, keep going back to God as many times as necessary.

-The next time unforgiveness comes a knockin’ at your hearts door, tryin’ to take it hostage, kick it to the curb with God’s word!
+The next time unforgiveness comes a knockin’ at the door of your heart, tryin’ to take it hostage, kick it to the curb with God’s word!